A change in your situation or your partner’s or ex-partner’s situation

 Changes you do need to report to us

-• The amount you or your partner contribute to the support of a child living away from home is going to go up or down
+- The amount you or your partner contributes to the support of a child living away from home is going to go up or down

-• You and/or your partner stay with your child for 46 days or more in a quarter.
+- You or your partner stays with your child for a total of 46 days or more in a quarter.
 The days that each parent visits the child are added together.
 This includes visits that start in one quarter and finish in the next quarter.

 Working in the Netherlands